btmaclean/PHOBOS/README.md

 Phobos can be easily adapted for data from other high-facilities, or for different stellar targets (where reliable photometric values and distances are known).

-Written by B. T. Maclean, School of Physics and Astronomy, Monash University, Australia (ben.maclean@monash.edu.au).
+Written by B. T. Maclean, School of Physics and Astronomy, Monash University, Australia. \\
+email: ben.maclean@monash.edu.au